 The event called for us to deliver a lecture and to perform.
 During my six years taking adult piano lessons, I had played in amateur concerts and had delivered talks, but never had imagined that in my person, the twain would meet.
 I stared at the Charleston schedule with a mixture of elation and fear.

-After twenty-four hours of morose paralysis in which I imagined myself flubbing while I performed in my sapphire-blue dress, I cracked open With Your Own Two Hands.
+After 24 hours of morose paralysis in which I imagined myself flubbing while I performed in my sapphire-blue dress, I cracked open With Your Own Two Hands.
 To prepare for a performance, Seymour Bernstein recommended inviting friends to a try-out, which should be “conducted as seriously and formally as possible.”
 I thought about how when David and I hosted dinner parties, I felt too shy to ask my friends whether I might play for them.
-As a result, most of my friends in town never had heard my classical piano music.
+As a result, most of my friends in town had never heard my classical piano music.

-The following morning, I fired off an Evite invitation for a Dress Rehearsal and Holiday Tea to twenty women in my town.
+The following morning, I fired off an Evite invitation for a Dress Rehearsal and Holiday Tea to 20 women in my town.
 Should Evite ping me each time a guest responded?
 I clicked no, hoping this meant I was coolly mature.
 I would check back in a few days for the final count.

 An hour later, heart pounding with anticipation, I logged back into Evite.
 I already had two green checkmarks, signifying yes.
 “This sounds like a special afternoon,” my friend Pat wrote.
 “Wouldn’t miss this,” my friend Tessie exclaimed.

 After five days of obsessively checking Evite, I donned my blue dress, dark hose, and black patent leather pumps.
 The doorbell rang.
 Waiting outside on my front porch were three women from my writing group.
 A dramatic black shawl, a blouse with glitter: they looked dressed up for my Holiday Tea.